2008 Seattle Seahawks season: Week 8: at San Francisco 49ers

 Trying to snap a three-game losing streak, the Seahawks flew to Bill Walsh Field at Candlestick Park for a Week 8 NFC West rematch with the San Francisco 49ers.
 In the first quarter, the Seahawks took flight as kicker Olindo Mare got a 43-yard and a 42-yard field goal.
-In the second quarter, Seattle increased its lead with RB T. J. Duckett getting a 1-yard TD run.
+In the second quarter, Seattle increased its lead with running back T. J. Duckett getting a 1-yard touchdown run.
 The 49ers responded with kicker Joe Nedney getting a 42-yard field goal.
-The Seahawks closed out the half as CB Josh Wilson returned an interception 75 yards for a touchdown.
+The Seahawks closed out the half as cornerback Josh Wilson returned an interception 75 yards for a touchdown.

-In the third quarter, San Francisco responded with Nedney making a 40-yard field goal, yet Seattle responded with QB Seneca Wallace completing a 43-yard TD pass to FB Leonard Weaver.
-In the fourth quarter, the 49ers tried to rally as QB Shaun Hill completed a 2-yard TD pass to WR Jason Hill, yet the 'Hawks pulled away as Wallace hooked up with Weaver on a 62-yard TD pass.
+In the third quarter, San Francisco responded with Nedney making a 40-yard field goal, yet Seattle responded with quarterback Seneca Wallace completing a 43-yard touchdown pass to fullback Leonard Weaver.
+In the fourth quarter, the 49ers tried to rally as quarterback Shaun Hill completed a 2-yard touchdown pass to wide receiver Jason Hill, yet the Seahawks pulled away as Wallace hooked up with Weaver on a 62-yard touchdown pass.

 With the win, the Seahawks improved to 2–5.

 Week 9: vs. Philadelphia Eagles

 Coming off their divisional road win over the 49ers, the Seahawks went home for a Week 9 duel with the Philadelphia Eagles.
-In the first quarter, the 'Hawks immediately took flight as QB Seneca Wallace completed a franchise-long 90-yard TD pass to WR Koren Robinson.
-In the second quarter, the Eagles took the lead as QB Donovan McNabb completed a 22-yard TD pass to WR Reggie Brown and a 1-yard TD pass to Todd Herremans.
+In the first quarter, the Seahawks immediately took flight as quarterback Seneca Wallace completed a franchise-long 90-yard touchdown pass to wide receiver Koren Robinson.
+In the second quarter, the Eagles took the lead as quarterback Donovan McNabb completed a 22-yard touchdown pass to wide receiver Reggie Brown and a 1-yard touchdown pass to Todd Herremans.

 In the third quarter, Philadelphia continued its domination as kicker David Akers got a 39-yard and a 24-yard field goal.
 In the fourth quarter, the Eagles flew away as Akers nailed a 42-yard and a 39-yard field goal.

 With the loss, the Seahawks fell to 2–6.
-As of 2020, this is their most recent loss to Philadelphia.
+As of 2024, this is their most recent loss to Philadelphia.